 Due to Hawaii’s fairly constant weather patterns, the Farmers’ Almanac provides an overall climatological summary for Hawaii.
 This summary should give you a good idea of what type of weather to expect if you are traveling to this great state.

-—On Honolulu’s island of Oahu, heavy mountain rainfall sustains extensive irrigation of cane fields, and the water supply for Honolulu.
+On Honolulu’s island of Oahu, heavy mountain rainfall feeds the water supply for Honolulu.
 Oahu is driest west of the Waianae Range, along the coast, where rainfall drops to about 20 inches a year.
 Daytime showers are usually light, and often occur while the sun continues to shine.

 HAWAIIAN WEATHER IN A NUTSHELL

 You will enjoy Hawaiian weather at its best if you plan your visit during the dry-season months of May through October.
 The two best months are June and July.
 The driest and sunniest locations are in the southern and western sections of the islands.
 Remember these two simple facts and you should enjoy mostly dry, warm weather, with only a slight risk of brief isolated showers.
 If you plan your Hawaiian visit during the wet-season months of November through April, the overall weather patterns will be more changeable.